 International schools with British and international curricula

-International schools are the best option for UK expats living in Portugal.
-These schools offer a multicultural environment that provides students with international skills and the ability to engage more with different curricula including the international and British curricula
+International schools are a great option for UK expats living in Portugal.
+These schools offer a multicultural environment that provides students with international skills and the ability to engage more with different curricula, including international and British curricula.

 There are also other international schools that offer alternative curricula for UK expats other than British curricula.
-So, you will have the option to opt your children in any new culture with a new language and help them learn more new skills.
 Here are the best international schools in Portugal:

 - British School of Lisbon (with a British curriculum)